Why study Classics at Warwick?

 While on your Erasmus year abroad, you have to pass the exams taken at the local university, but the actual % mark does not currently count towards your final degree classification.
 If you fail to pass the local university exams, on your return to Warwick, you will change degree course back to your respective course without Study in Europe, and the degree transcript will not give credit for the year abroad.

-Please note that modules mentioned may change, as they are offered subject to staff availability, demand and timetable restrictions.
+Please note that modules may change, as they are offered subject to staff availability, demand and timetable restrictions.
 Please visit the departmental website for more details.

 Access Courses Access to HE Diploma (QAA- recognised) including appropriate subjects with distinction grades in level 3 units.
 Candidates must meet essential subject requirements.